marcuskober/php-attributes/README.md

-# Tutorial: registering WordPress hooks using PHP attributes
+# 📖 Tutorial: Registering WordPress hooks using PHP attributes

 In this tutorial, I will demonstrate how to utilize WordPress hooks with PHP attributes.
 Although it may not be necessary for every simple plugin, employing PHP attributes can be particularly useful in plugins with a large codebase.